maksymfritsak/test/index.md

-RAD: THE SWISS ARMY KNIFE FOR RADIOMICS
+Z-Rad: The Swiss Pocket Knife for Radiomics
 ---
-# About RAD
+# About Z-Rad

-RAD is an open-source user-friendly "out of the box" tool for radiomics calculation from the medical data, oriented on both zero-programming and programming-fluent users, developed at the Radiation Oncology Department of the University Hospital Zurich.
+Z-Rad is an open-source, Python-based, all-in-one radiomics tool developed at the Department of Radiation Oncology of the University Hospital Zurich for medical image preprocessing, filtering, visualization, and standardized feature extraction.
+Designed for both zero-programming users and advanced researchers, it combines an intuitive graphical user interface with a flexible Python API, supports DICOM and NIfTI data across CT, PET, MRI, mammography, and 3D dose imaging, and runs on Windows, macOS, and Linux.
+With IBSI-compliant radiomics and modality-aware preprocessing, Z-Rad enables robust and reproducible radiomics analysis for clinical research.

 ## RAD User Manual